Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 The Cell CheckFill button is accompanied by a second cell-selection spinner.
 Used in conjunction, these allow the user to fill the automaton with a checkerboard pattern of cells alternating between the types selected in the two cell-selection spinners.

+The secondary cell selection can also be used in cell editing by right-clicking.

 Next is the second maturity selector, which determines the number of turns between state updates for the second selected cell-type.

 The "Create Monster" button fills the automaton with randomly selected cells, (generally resulting in pseudorandom noise).

-The "Cell Check Edit" allows drawing cells in a checker-board pattern.
+The "Checkerboard" checkbox allows drawing cells in a checker-board pattern.
 It works like the Check Fill button, but without filling the entire array.

 The "3x3" checkbox enables a 3x3 brush size in the Cell Editing function, for laying down large areas conveniently.